catrinehom/ReadSplitter/README.md

 # ReadSplitter

-ReadSplitter is a pipeline to find split a fastq file with reads from Nanopore MinION sequencing based on whether they map to your reference.
+ReadSplitter is a pipeline to split a fastq file with reads from Nanopore MinION sequencing based on whether they map to your reference.

 ## Requirements